Fashion and Lifestyle Blogger

 Headaches are an indication that something is hanging on the front door of your brain.
 You could blame it on world events or something you ate or drank, and you'd be correct.
 Food, drink, bright light, or stress may be the cause of your headaches.
 Knowing your triggers may help you stay away from them.
 Migraines, tension headaches, and cluster headaches can all be triggered by a variety of factors.

 You can prevent headaches in the future by being aware of their causes.
 However, pinpointing triggers can be challenging, particularly if you have a variety of them.
-To record the day, time, signs, and events surrounding a headache by keeping a headache diary, which can include what you eat, what time it started, and what you were doing when it started.
+To record the day, time, signs, and events surrounding a headache, keep a headache diary, which can include what you eat, what time it started, and what you were doing when it started.

 You might try to avoid certain triggers if you can link your headache pain to them.
 If that doesn't work, consult your physician.
 Many prescription drugs and non-drug treatments (acupuncture, meditation, biofeedback, and relaxation therapy) can help reduce headache frequency.